President's Interagency Task Force to Monitor and Combat Trafficking in Persons

-TThe President’s Interagency Task Force to Monitor and Combat Trafficking (PITF) is a cabinet-level entity, created by the Trafficking Victims Protection Act of 2000 (TVPA), which consists of some 14 departments and agencies across the federal government that are responsible for coordinating U.S. government-wide efforts to combat trafficking in persons.
+The President’s Interagency Task Force to Monitor and Combat Trafficking in Persons (PITF) is a cabinet-level entity, created by the Trafficking Victims Protection Act of 2000 (TVPA), which consists of some 15 departments and agencies across the federal government that are responsible for coordinating U.S. government-wide efforts to combat trafficking in persons.
 The PITF meets annually and is chaired by the Secretary of State.
-Agencies of the PITF have brought together leaders from government, the private sector, advocates and survivors, faith leaders, law enforcement and academia, and have made significant progress following President Obama’s March 2012 call to strengthen federal efforts to combat human trafficking, his September 2012 speech announcing a number of new and strengthened initiatives, and the first-ever White House Forum to Combat Human Trafficking in April 2013.
-For more information on executive action, click here, here, and here.
+Agencies of the PITF have brought together leaders from government, the private sector, advocates and survivors, faith leaders, law enforcement, and academia.

 Department of State (DOS)

 Department of Defense (DOD)

 Department of the Interior (DOI)

 Department of Health and Human Services (HHS)